 From outside the UK: the earliest you can apply for a visa is 6 months before you start your course.
 You’ll usually get a decision on your visa within 3 weeks.

 From inside the UK: the earliest you can apply for a visa is 3 months before your course starts.
 You must apply before your current visa expires.
 Your new course must begin within 28 days of your current visa expiring.
 You’ll usually get a decision within 8 weeks.

 You will only be able to apply for a visa once you have received your CAS.

 Visas that have been issued through the Tier 4 route are still valid.
-If the Tier 4 visa is valid until the end of your expected study, then you will not need to apply for a Student visa.
+If the Tier 4 visa is valid until the end of your expected studies, then you do not need to apply for a Student visa.
 The conditions of your Tier 4 student visa will remain.

 As part of the visa application process you need to provide:

 Your visa application will not be processed until you have provided the necessary biometric information.